samyilin/dotfiles/README.md

    such as vim, emacs, etc. This is the job of your package manager.

 5. Make it modular.
-Scripts/configs for each program should be separated by folder to make maintenance easy.
+Scripts/configs for each program should be separated by folder to make maintenance easier.

 6. Make it so that using setup script(s) repeatedly will skip the parts that's already been set up.